 To get the most out of Techline Connect, be sure to review the following items before making a call to the TCSC.

-The following information covers current issues and trends facing dealerships as of September 11, 2025.
+The following information covers current issues and trends facing dealerships as of October 22, 2025.

 WEEKLY ISSUES

-2. Front-View Camera Programming or Camera Learn Issues Specific to 2024 Colorado and Canyon (ZR2)
+4. Front-View Camera Programming or Camera Learn Issues Specific to 2024 Colorado and Canyon (ZR2)

-There is currently a known issue with the Front-view Camera involving ONLY 2024 Colorado/Canyon built with ZR2 and UHY, and without UWI, UKW, or ULV.
+There is currently a known issue with the Front-View Camera involving ONLY 2024 Colorado/Canyon built with ZR2 and UHY, and without UWI, UKW, or ULV.

-The Front-view Camera may fail to program or set loss of communication codes such as U0265.
+The Front-View Camera may fail to program or set loss of communication codes such as U0265.
 The Camera Learn also may fail in GDS2 with various errors.

 A VCI is required to correct this problem.
 Please reach out to TCSC for this fix.